Finch-API/finch-demo-nextjs/README.md

 Finch Data Types can be found in types/finch.d.ts.

+If you want to manually set the `current_connection`, log into Upstash, go to the database CLI, and run `SET current_connection <your-access-token>`.

 ### Using Gitpod

 The benefits of using Gitpod vs running locally is that this entire workshop can be done completely in a browser - no additional software dependencies required.